chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ## Unresolved questions

 - What is the right name for the parameter and interface for the lookup? `identifier` is a reasonable choice, but does overlap with the notion of identifiers from Ember Data.
+It is also *quite* generic.
+We could use the longer but perhaps clearer `RegistrationIdentifier` or `RegistryIdentifier` or perhaps `RegistryId` for the type when discussing it.

+- Similarly, is `FactoryTypeIdentifier` the correct name?
+Should we use `FactoryIdentifier`, `FactoryRegistrationIdentifier`, `FactoryRegistryId`, etc. instead?

+- Are `identifier` and `type` the right names for the arguments in the new design?

 ## Appendix: TypeScript